 A third-party cookie is created by a different website than the one you’re visiting.
 For example, www.acme.com might put ads on its site through www.easyads.com.
 In this case, www.easyads.com creates a cookie and puts it on your browser even though you never visited their site. www.acme.com passes the cookie to your computer on behalf of www.easyads.com.

-Most of the controversy regarding cookies relate to their use in marketing and advertising.
-The issue hinges on consent.
-Is it right to collect data on users and share it with other parties without their permission?
-The European Union, a few U.S. states, and other major jurisdictions believe that users should be aware of the cookies a website serves and have the opportunity to opt-out of using them.
+Most of the cookie controversy actually stems from how marketing and advertising uses them.
+The issue hinges on consent: Is it right to collect data on users and share it with other parties without their permission?
+The European Union, a few U.S. states, and other significant jurisdictions believe users should be aware of the cookies a website serves and be able to opt-in or opt-out of using them.

-Look at it like this: You visit three websites - A, B, and C. On website A, you take some action that signals you want to buy running shoes.
-On website B, you do something that indicates you are a man (maybe you browse the men’s section).
+Look at it like this: You visit three websites — A, B, and C. On website A, your activity signals that you want to buy running shoes.
+On website B, you do something that indicates you are likely male (i.e, you browse the men’s shoe section).
 On website C, you see an ad for men’s running shoes, even though you haven’t given that site any information yet.
-You wouldn’t expect Website C to know anything about you, but the cookies saved on your computer from other websites provide it with plenty of information.
+You wouldn’t expect website C to know this about you, but the cookies saved on your computer from other websites provide it with plenty of information.

 Thus, over the last several years, cookie use has become sophisticated, and users have become uncomfortable.
-Remember the first time you browse for a product on Amazon and then see an ad for it on Facebook is unsettling.
-It’s a clear sign that your Internet habits aren’t as anonymous as you thought.
+Remember the first time you browsed for something on Amazon, only to see an ad for it hours later on Facebook?
+It’s unsettling — and a clear sign that your web habits aren’t as anonymous as you thought.

-This concern boosted the demand for privacy tools like VPNs and ad blockers.
-Most web browsers have tools to clear cookies on a schedule and at-will.
-Apple’s Intelligent Tracking Prevention is an example of the industry’s response to user concerns about cookies.
+Concerns like this boosted the demand for privacy tools like virtual private networks (VPNs) and ad blockers.
+Most web browsers have tools to clear cookies on a schedule and at will.
+In 2017, Apple’s Intelligent Tracking Prevention helped spearhead the industry’s response to user concerns about cookies.
 Seven years later, that response has expanded to the potential removal of third-party cookies altogether.

-Cookie RegulationAs the data privacy landscape evolves and more jurisdictions address privacy concerns, cookies are almost always included in some way.
+Cookie regulations and privacy lawsAs the data privacy landscape evolves and more jurisdictions address concerns, cookies are almost always included in the narrative.

-The General Data Protection Regulation (GDPR) and ePrivacy Directive are the strongest examples of this.
-These EU laws treat cookies as “personal data,” which makes them subject to regulation.
+The General Data Protection Regulation (GDPR) and ePrivacy Directive (ePD) are the strongest examples of this.
+These EU laws treat cookies as “personal data,” making them subject to regulation.
 Any website that serves EU residents must collect consent from users before serving any non-essential cookies to the user’s device.